 There Is a Need for Hands-On Experience by IT Auditors in the Following:

 The IT audits above will include risk management and security assessments.
-They will cover each department, process, and application.
-The audits will produce findings that will impact IT governance and compliance.
+They will cover each department, process, and application and produce findings that will impact IT governance and compliance.

 Communication and Critical Thinking

 Like other industry audits, reporting is key.
 IT auditors must be confident in communication and fastidious with feedback.
-This takes a candidate with maturity.
-It also takes a lot of critical thinking and experience with high-level communications.
-Reporting language needs to be simple and succinct because you will be sharing your results with stakeholders who aren’t in IT as well as IT teams.
+This takes a mature candidate, a lot of critical thinking, and experience with high-level communications.
+Reporting language needs to be simple and succinct because you will be sharing your results with stakeholders who aren’t in IT and IT teams.

 Change Management

-The outcomes of an IT audit are where auditors make the most impact.
+Auditors make the most impact on an IT audit’s outcomes.
 IT auditors must focus on improvements.
 Effective reporting and communication should be based on change management.
 They should also be based on testing and then improving application controls.
 They should also cover any needed training or upgrading to maintain improved standards.

 Search other articles to learn more about IT auditor careers: